-Clark is both a small college and a research university.
+Clark is both a liberal-arts college and a research university.
 As part of a research university, the faculty is dedicated to gathering and distributing new knowledge.
 Clark provides opportunities for undergraduates to join in research related activities.
 The department has a unique listing of undergraduate research courses in which qualified undergraduates work closely with faculty and graduate students on collaborative research projects that are often presented at national and international scientific conferences.
 Our honors program makes it possible for motivated students to finish their undergraduate degree with a research thesis, many of which have been published.

 We offer career-relevant seminars, laboratories, and research courses-intensive, small courses normally taken in the junior and senior years.
 Through these courses, students have the opportunity to participate in discussions of the research and theoretical issues linked to the faculty's diverse research interests.
 To prepare first- and second-year students for these advanced courses, we offer basic skills courses that reach the essential methods every psychologist needs to know.
 Students can also supplement the department's program by taking advantage of related courses offered through Clark's Hiatt Center for Urban Education or the concentration in Peace Studies.
 Psychology majors are also encouraged to take advantage of Clark's Study Abroad Program.